seregazhuk/php-pinterest-bot/README.md

 ## How can I thank you?
 Why not star the GitHub repo?
 I'd love the attention!
-And you can donate project on PayPal
+And you can donate project on PayPal.
 [![Support me with some coffee](https://img.shields.io/badge/donate-paypal-orange.svg)](https://www.paypal.me/seregazhuk)

 Thanks!